rngadam/FCCproject/README.md

 4) Feel free to set up your own files in your local repository: index.html for example, and submit it to github with "push"

-**please submit your files committed to README only for now not master** Select Readme branch under tabs in Github
+**please submit your files committed to README only for now not master** Select Readme under branch, Not Master, under tabs in Github

 = Git words made simple =